|Modern day Ukraine in white with Volhynia in gold/yellow; map courtesy of|

 Caroline Lange's five youngest children, Olga, Lydia, Richard, Heinrich, and Friedrich, found themselves in a war zone yet again.

-NOTE: At this stage in my research I do not yet know why the Lange family lived in Porasava.
+NOTE: At this stage in my research I do not yet know why the Lange family lived in Porozove.
 Caroline Ludwig married Carl August Lange in 1886.
-Their marriage was registered in what is now Rozhysche, Volyn', Ukraine, which is south of Porazava.
+Their marriage was registered in what is now Rozhysche, Volyn', Ukraine, which is south of Porozove.
 Carl Lange died in 1905 about three months after their youngest child was born.
 Caroline supported her family by working as a medicine woman and midwife.

 The Volhynia Gubernia is now located in Belarus, Poland, and Ukraine.